NOTICE OF PRIVACY PRACTICES - MCFARLAND CLINIC PC

 Provide to you or a third-party payer documentation that services billed were actually provided

 We may disclose your identifiable health information to pharmacies, physicians, nurses and other healthcare personnel who may use or disclose this information in order to treat you or to assist others in your treatment.
-Additionally, we may disclose your identifiable health information to others who may assist in your care, such as your spouse, children or parents.
+We may disclose your identifiable health information to others who may assist in your care, such as your spouse, children or parents.
+We may access, use and disclose your health information via electronic queries and exchanges both to and from other providers who have a relationship to your treatment.
+Examples of this include, but are not limited to, the electronic query functionality of the Iowa Health Information Network (IHIN), Epic CareLink and Epic CareEverywhere.
+If you do not want to have your health information shared with providers through the IHIN, you may contact the Iowa Department of Public Health or our Privacy Office to obtain information on how you can opt out of the IHIN.

 McFarland Clinic PC may use and disclose your identifiable health information in order to bill and collect payment for the services and items you may receive from us.
 For example, we may contact your health insurer to certify that you are eligible for benefits, and we may provide your insurer with details regarding your treatment to determine if your insurer will cover or pay for your treatment.
 We may also use and disclose your identifiable health information to obtain payment from third parties that may be responsible for these costs, such as family members.
 We may also use your identifiable health information to bill you directly for services and items.